The Ship Room

 Local Ship and Boat Building

 Several hundred Salcombe schooners, as well as larger wooden sailing ships, were built in the shipyards which once lined Salcombe’s waterfront and most were locally owned and crewed.
-The shipyards have long since vanished but boatbuilding is still carried on in the town.
+The shipyards have long since vanished but boatbuilding was carried on in the town until recently.
 The Museum has an impressive collection of the tools used in these and related maritime trades.

 During the Second World War Salcombe was the target of a number of ‘hit and run’ bombing raids and the base for much allied naval activity, culminating, in 1943, in the arrival of a United States naval force numbering almost 2000.
 On 4th June 1944 many of these men sailed from Salcombe in an armada of 66 ships to take part in the D-Day landings.
 On display are many WWII mementoes, some of them donated by US ex- servicemen who were based here.

 A display of photographic equipment accompanies the story of A.E.
 Fairweather (1876-1959) and his family.
 Many of the photographs of Salcombe and its people shown on the digital photoframes in this room were taken by this well-known Salcombe photographer.